Geta/EpiCategories/README.md

 ### New features in version 1.1.0

 1. Added support for multiple categories in partial router.
 See [Routing](#routing) section.

+### New features in version 1.0.5

+1. Added ability to quickly create and auto publish new categories from selector dialog.
+2. Added new method in IContentInCategoryLocator: GetReferencesToCategories.
+This method finds all content with references to supplied categories.

 ## How to use
 Start by creating a category content type that inherits from CategoryData.
 You can have multiple.